-- Last Chance Hit Point: On occasion, if a player runs out of Hit Points, they will be given a few points back due to "Sentai Spirit" and have one last chance to make a comeback.
+- Last Chance Hit Point: On occasion, if a player runs out of Hit Points, they will be given a hundred points back due to "Sentai Spirit" and have one last chance to make a comeback.
 (This applies both in one-player and two-player mode.)

 - Massive Multiplayer Crossover: If you've ever wondered who would win if the Kakurangers fought the Hurricanegers, or if a team of all Pinks could beat a team of all Reds, now's your chance.

 - Merchandise-Driven: Of course, plenty of Sentai toys (Primarily on Goseiger ones at 1st) come with cards that work with the game, and with the "Gaburincho" sets, you can also use Zyudenchi to power up your characters.

 - Number of the Beast: An example where the symbolism is clearly not intended: one version of the Sun Vulcan Robo card has an attack value of 333 on all but the highest space, which is 666 (twice as much).
 All of its other stats are all 3's as well, to go along with the 3 theme of the team.